mne-tools/mne-python/doc/install/pre_install.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 If you intend only to perform ERP, ERF, or other sensor-level analyses, :doc:`MNE-Python <mne_python>` is all you need.
-If you prefer MATLAB over Python, probably all you need is :doc:`MNE-C <mne_c>` — the MNE MATLAB toolbox is distributed with it — although note that the MATLAB toolbox is less actively developed than the MNE-Python module, and hence the MATLAB code is considerably less feature-complete.
+If you prefer to work with shell scripts and the Unix command line, or prefer MATLAB over Python, probably all you need is :doc:`MNE-C <mne_c>` — the MNE MATLAB toolbox is distributed with it — although note that the C tools and the MATLAB toolbox are less actively developed than the MNE-Python module, and hence are considerably less feature-complete.

-If you want to transform sensor recordings into estimates of localized brain activity, you will most likely need:

-- :doc:`FreeSurfer <freesurfer>` to convert structural MRI scans into models of the scalp, inner/outer skull, and cortical surfaces
+If you want to transform sensor recordings into estimates of localized brain activity, you will most likely also need :doc:`FreeSurfer <freesurfer>` to convert structural MRI scans into models of the scalp, inner/outer skull, and cortical surfaces (specifically, for command-line functions :ref:`gen_mne_flash_bem`, :ref:`gen_mne_watershed_bem`, and :ref:`gen_mne_make_scalp_surfaces`).

-- :doc:`MNE-C <mne_c>` for constructing and solving a boundary-element
-  model of tissue conductance, and for aligning coordinate frames between the structural MRI and the digitizations of M/EEG sensor locations

-- :doc:`MNE-Python <mne_python>` can be used for everything else

 Getting help
 ^^^^^^^^^^^^